tanvir-git/odoo-documentation/content/applications/finance/payment_acquirers.rst

 .. image:: payment_acquirers/activation.png
    :align: center
-   :alt: Click on install, then on activate to make the payment acquirer available on Odoo.
+   :alt: Click on install, then on activate to make the payment acquirer available on CoquiAPPs.

 .. warning::
    We recommend using the *Test Mode* on a duplicated database or a test database.
-The Test Mode is meant to be used with your test/sandbox credentials, but Odoo generates Sales Orders and Invoices as usual.
+The Test Mode is meant to be used with your test/sandbox credentials, but CoquiAPPs generates Sales Orders and Invoices as usual.
 It isn't always possible to cancel an invoice, and this could create some issues with your invoices numbering if you were to test your payment acquirers on your main database.